natcap/natural-capital-footprint-impact/README.md

 This script calculates metrics of the impact of human-made structures on certain ecosystem services, based on their physical footprint on the landscape.

 Some useful definitions:
-- Asset: A unit of physical infrastructure that occupies space on the surface of the earth, such as an office, a restaurant, a cell tower, a hospital, a pipeline, or a billboard.
+- **Asset**: A unit of physical infrastructure that occupies space on the surface of the earth, such as an office, a restaurant, a cell tower, a hospital, a pipeline, or a billboard.
-- Footprint: The area on the earth surface taken up by an asset.
+- **Footprint**: The area on the earth surface taken up by an asset.

 Asset location data is usually available as point coordinates (latitude/longitude).
 The real footprint of an asset is usually not available.
 To account for differences in data availability, this tool can be used in three different ways:
-1. Assets are provided as latitude/longitude points.
+1. **Point mode**: Assets are provided as latitude/longitude points.
 The actual asset footprint is not known or modeled.
 Statistics are calculated under each point only.
-2. Assets are provided as latitude/longitude points.
+2. **Buffer mode**: Assets are provided as latitude/longitude points.
 The asset footprint is estimated by buffering (drawing a circle around) each point to a distance determined by the asset category.
 Statistics are calculated under each footprint.
-3. Assets are provided as footprint polygons.
+3. **Polygon mode**: Assets are provided as footprint polygons.
 This mode is preferred if actual asset footprint data are available.
 Statistics are calculated under each footprint.

 ## Data you must provide
-The instructions below assume that you begin with the following information about the assets of interest:
+The instructions below assume that you have the following information about each asset of interest:
 - its coordinate point location
 - its category
 - its owner